amr1234567/Transportation.Managment.System/readme.md

 ## Analysis & Design Phase

-### Dashboard and Warehouse Work
-Our business analysts have meticulously crafted the requirements for the dashboard and warehouse modules.
-The dashboard provides a comprehensive overview of the transportation system, including key metrics, system health, and performance indicators.
-The warehouse module manages the physical assets, inventory of buses, and related logistics.

 ### Business Analysts
 - [Mohamed Teba - ]Abd El-Rahman Darwish: Responsible for gathering and analyzing requirements for the admin dashboard.
 - [Abd El-Rahman Darwish]: Focused on the warehouse management system, ensuring efficient inventory tracking and asset management.